Irritable Bowel Syndrome (IBS)

 Overview

-Irritable bowel syndrome (IBS) is a common and often lifelong condition that affects the digestive system.
+Irritable bowel syndrome is a common and often lifelong condition that affects the digestive system.
 It consists of stomach pain or discomfort often accompanied by changes in bowel habits.
 The cause is not known and there is no cure for IBS.

 Causes

-Unfortunately, the specific cause of IBS is not known but a lot of research is being conducted to help us understand the condition.
+The specific cause of IBS is not known but a lot of research is being conducted to help us understand the condition.

 When we eat food it travels through several organs which make up the digestive tract.
-The body uses muscle spasms or contractions to push the food through the digestive tract.
+The body uses smooth muscle spasms or contractions to push the food through the digestive tract.
 In people with IBS, these contractions are often more severe.

 Treatments

-Medication
+Medication for IBS

 Diet